Foreign relations of Nazi Germany: Americas

-The Third Reich considered Americas to belong to the sphere of influence of the United States.
+The Third Reich considered the Americas to belong to the sphere of influence of the United States.
 During the Second World War, Nazi Germany's central foreign policy towards American countries was to maintain neutrality.

 Middle East

 Nazi German government representatives cultivated ties with the Muslim religious leaders in the early 1940s, such as Hajj Amin al-Husseini, the Grand Mufti of Jerusalem.
 Hardline Muslim clerics such as al-Husseini endorsed Nazi Germany's anti-Jewish agenda and pogroms, and actively sought to recruit the Muslims of Bosnia and Eastern Europe for Nazi German military forces.
-Reza Shah Pahlavi, the first Shah of Iran of Pahlavi Dynasty harbored pro-Nazi sympathies, but Nazi Germany was unable to prevent Britain and Soviet Russia from taking control of his regime and forcing him to abdicate in favor of his oldest son, Mohammad Reza Shah Pahlavi, in 1941.

 India

-As part of their campaign to weaken the British Empire, Nazi Germany expressed support for hardline Indian revolutionaries seeking India's independence.
-Although the Indian National Congress and other Indian political organizations opposed Nazi Germany or preserved neutrality, revolutionaries under Subhas Chandra Bose openly sought Germany's backing.
-Bose escaped from prison to deliver a speech from Berlin.
-With German and Japanese backing, Bose formed the Provisional Government of Free India and the Indian National Army to fight British forces occupying India.
-As a result, India allowed the continuation of the war.
+To weaken the British Empire, Nazi Germany expressed support for hardline Indian revolutionaries seeking India's independence.
+Berlin sponsored an active propaganda campaign.
+Although the Indian National Congress officially opposed Nazi, it refused to support the British war effort and its leaders were imprisoned.
+Nevertheless the India Army did fight in the Middle East against Germany and Italy.
+Revolutionaries under Subhas Chandra Bose openly received Germany's endorsement.
+With Japanese military backing, Bose formed the Provisional Government of Free India and the Indian National Army to fight British forces, but he was decisively defeated.